 Who is organizing the Hunter/BMCC Faculty Seminar Series?

 This seminar series is part of the Hunter/BMCC Bridge Initiative, a collaborative program focused on high-need AAPI college students.
 The program is funded by a five-year U.S. Department of Education / Minority-Serving Institution (MSI) / Asian American Native American Pacific Islander Serving Institution (AANAPISI) Title III Part A Cooperative grant.
 This work builds from the Hunter College AANAPISI Project (HCAP), a program also supported by AANAPISI grant funding.
 Our work conceptualizes the student experience as essentially motivated by personal identity, including racial and cultural identity, as well as students’ sense of purpose and meaning.
 The Hunter/BMCC Bridge Initiative seeks to foster a greater sense of belonging for the Hunter and BMCC AAPI student community, while increasing understanding of AAPI student needs amongst faculty and staff at both colleges.

 Specifically, the Seminar Series will be led by HCAP staff and members of BMCC’s Center for Ethnic Studies (CES) and Center for Excellence in Teaching, Learning, and Scholarship (CETLS) as well members of Hunter’s Academic Center for Excellence in Research and Teaching (ACERT).
-We hope the Working Group will continue ongoing conversations about how to best provide for AAPI students and Students of Color broadly, who are often overlooked, underserved, and regarded as on the margins of the college experience.
+We hope the Seminar Series will continue ongoing conversations about how to best provide for AAPI students and Students of Color broadly, who are often overlooked, underserved, and regarded as on the margins of the college experience.
 By centering their stories and lived experiences, and by encouraging self-reflection of one’s own identities, we hope to enrich and inspire faculty with the theoretical and practical tools for inclusive and culturally sustaining learning environments.